vFf0621/Diffusion-Deep-Latent-Competition/README.md

 **Deprecation Warning:**  We might further simplify the environment in the future.
 Our current thoughts on deprecation concern the following functionalities.

-* The direction related arguments (`use_random_direction` & `direction`) were initially aded to make driving fairer as the agents' spawning locations were fixed.
+* The direction related arguments (`use_random_direction` & `direction`) were initially added to make driving fairer as the agents' spawning locations were fixed.
 We resolved this unfairnes by randomizing the start positions of the agents instead.
 * The impact of `backwards_flag` seems very little in practice.
 * Similarly, it was interesting to play around with placing the agent at different horizontal locations of the observation (via `h_ratio`) but the default from `CarRacing-v0` ended up working well.
 * The environment also contains some (not active) code on allowing penalization of driving backwards.
-We were worried that agents might go backwards to have more tiles on which they are first but it turned out not to be necessary for successfull learning.
+We were worried that agents might go backwards to have more tiles on which they are first but it turned out not to be necessary for successful learning.

 We are interested in any feedback regarding these planned deprecations.